 “She lives the way I can only dream of, chasing stories deep into parts less trodden.” —Florentyna Leow

 Free vs. paid subscriptions

-You would be helping me cultivate a readership wholly my own, independent of the publications I write for.
-Sometimes, writers just want to write what they want to write, and certain stories are more appropriate for autonomous, personal outlets like this.
+But by making a paid subscription, you’d not only be directly supporting this newsletter’s growth; you’d also be supporting my storytelling endeavours more generally.
+You’d be helping me cultivate a readership of my own, independent of the publications I write for.
+Sometimes, writers just want to write what they want to write, without requiring editorial permission; and certain stories are more fitting for autonomous, personal outlets like this.

 A few things to note

 It should arrive in your inbox at least once a month, possibly more.

 Sure.
 Feel free to forward them on to friends and family, or share their online permalinks instead.
 If you’re sharing screenshots on social media, make sure you direct people to emydeewrites.substack.com

 By the way, you got something wrong in one of your letters…

 Please email me and let me know.
 I would very much appreciate the heads-up.